maekitalo/cxxtools/doc/serialization-howto.markdown

         { return values[idx]; }
     };

-The nice thing about that class is, that we make sure, that all members are initialized in the constructor.
-And we have better control, what can be done with the data.
+The nice thing about the above class is, that we make sure, that all members are initialized in the constructor.
+And we have better control about what can be done with the data.

-When we try to write our operators we run into problems.
+When we try to write our operators, we run into problems.
 We can't just access the private member data as above since the operators are not members of our class.